erickok/okio-extensions/README.md

 `CipherSource` supports chunked deciphering, such as for decrypting http chunked transfer mode responses on the fly.

 Think javax.crypto's standard [CipherInputStream and CipherOutputStream](https://docs.oracle.com/javase/7/docs/api/javax/crypto/package-summary.html) but for Okio `Source`s and `Sink`s.

+`CipherSource` and `CipherSink` are tested and used in production with AES ciphers, but should work (without warrenty) with any Java-supported Cipher algorithm.

 ## License and credits
 Designed and developed by [Eric Kok](mailto:eric@2312.nl) of [2312 development](http://2312.nl).